 - Payment terminals

-Installation also requires considering the cable length and the way drivers will interact with the station, to prevent obstruction in parking lots.
+Installation also requires considering the cable length and the way drivers interact with the station to prevent obstruction in parking lots.

 Safety Standards